abreksa4/mini-config/README.md

 Currently supports JSON, INI, PHP arrays, and XML* out of the box.

-**XML must be in the format, though you can register a custom XML parser to override this:*
+**XML must be in the following format, though you can register a custom XML parser to override this:*
 ```
 <root>
     <key>value</key>